RedisGears/RedisGears/docs/glossary.md

 A RedisGears **reader** is the mandatory first step of any function.
 Every function has exactly one reader.
 A reader reads data and generates input records from it.
 The input records are consumed by the function.

 ??? info "Further reference"
-    Refer to the [Readers page](readers.md) for a complete reference about the various readers types and their operation.
+    Refer to the [Readers page](readers.md) for a complete reference about the various reader types and their operation.

 ## Record
 A RedisGears **record** is the basic abstraction that represents data in the function's flow.
 Input data records are passed from one step to the next and are finally returned as the result.